Colt clan incest case: Relations with outsiders

 After the death of June in 2001 and Tim in 2009, the family was led by Betty Colt.
 Betty and her younger brother, Charlie, had twelve children together.
 The family received multiple welfare payments, including disability and family support.

 Starting from the 1990s, the family was known to frequently relocate between South Australia, Western Australia, and Victoria before locals became suspicious of their activities.
 They relocated to New South Wales, 30 km outside of the small town of Boorowa, three and a half hours southwest of Sydney.
 The police ultimately discovered nearly forty members of the family living under squalid conditions in tents and shacks.
 They sometimes performed as a musical band that was originally formed by Tim.

 Investigation

 Discovery of the case

 Knowledge of the family came to authorities in June 2010, which led to seven "risk of significant harm" reports.
 However, an official investigation was not opened until July 2012 when a child reported overhearing another child at a local primary school speaking of an unkempt girl, living in the bush, who was pregnant with a child fathered by a brother.
-The child overheard the girl state that one of her sisters was pregnant and they did not know which of her brothers was the father.
+The child heard the girl state that one of her sisters was pregnant and they did not know which of her brothers was the father.